microsoft/vscode-docs/docs/python/python-tutorial.md

 In this tutorial you use Python 3 to create the simplest Python "Hello World" application in Visual Studio Code.
 By using the Python extension, you make VS Code into a great lightweight Python IDE (which you may find a productive alternative to PyCharm).

-> **Note**: You can use VS Code with Python 2 with this tutorial, but you will need to make appropriate changes to the code.
+> **Note**: You can use VS Code with Python 2 with this tutorial, but you need to make appropriate changes to the code.

 ## Prerequisites